BBT Fertility Calculator

 Analyze your Basal Body Temperature (BBT) chart for ovulation confirmation.

-Average of the last 6 non-elevated temps.
+Average of the last 6 non-elevated temps (the cover line).

 The first temperature above the cover line.